Where to Stay in Hong Kong in 2026 → 7 AMAZING Areas

 A clear day view of Hong Kong's expansive cityscape, featuring a mix of green hills and dense, high-rise buildings, with the harbor visible in the background.

 Central is located on the western side of Hong Kong Island, across the harbor from Tsim Sha Tsui – just 8 miles (12 km) away, or 25 minutes by car or public transportation.
-This part of Hong Kong is extremely modern and full of skyscrapers, which give a more Western feel to the neighborhood.
+This part of Hong Kong is extremely modern and full of skyscrapers, which give the neighborhood a more Western feel.

 Besides being the financial/business core of Hong Kong, the Central District is one of the most popular neighborhoods in the city, with plenty of nightlife spots and cool attractions.
 So, if you’re wondering where to stay in Hong Kong for 3 nights, choosing the Central District is a great decision.

-Some of the advantages of staying here are the fact that it’s extremely easy to get around and you’ll also be very close to the main attractions in the city.
+Some of the advantages of staying here are that it’s extremely easy to get around, and you’ll also be very close to the main attractions in the city.
 For example, you can climb Victoria Peak (552 m/1807 ft) and admire the incredible skyline of Hong Kong.

-If you’re looking for some more laid-back activities, I recommend taking a stroll in Hong Kong Park (map) and paying a visit to Zoological and Botanical Gardens and the Maritime Museum.
+If you’re looking for some more laid-back activities, I recommend taking a stroll in Hong Kong Park (map) and visiting the Zoological and Botanical Gardens and the Maritime Museum.
 I would also advise you to stop by Tai Kwun (map), a heritage building that houses various art galleries and cool eateries.

-One of the must-do things in Hong Kong is to spend a night partying in Lan Kwai Fong (LKF), a historic neighborhood within Central that’s renowned for its many clubs and bars.
-Another incredible experience you can have in Central is riding the Observation Wheel.
+One of the must-do things in Hong Kong is spending a night partying in Lan Kwai Fong (LKF), a historic neighborhood in Central renowned for its many clubs and bars.
+Another incredible experience in Central is riding the Observation Wheel.
 This is a giant Ferris wheel that provides unbeatable views of the harbor and the city.

 Once you’re done exploring Central, you can pay a visit to the adjacent neighborhoods of Sheung Wan (more on that later) and SoHo, where you can dine at one of the hip restaurants.
-Before I start recommending hotels, I wanted to let you know that Central is quite pricey, which is why you won’t find any budget recommendations below.
+Before I start recommending hotels, I wanted to let you know that Central is quite pricey, so you won’t find any budget recommendations below.

 A collage of three hotel photos to stay in Central Hong Kong, featuring a grand lobby with a sweeping staircase, a romantic bedroom with a vibrant red headboard, and the hotel's contemporary high-rise facade